Book an Open Day

 Anyone who completes the Postgraduate Diploma requirements may register for a further period of study towards a Masters.
 This would require completion of either a research-based dissertation or the demonstration of advanced level reflective skills.

 Classes are held mainly on Tuesday in year one and Thursday in year two, with occasional Wednesday classes.
-Year three classes are on Wednesdays, and you will work closely with your supervisor to develop your own research project.
+Year three classes are on Wednesdays, and you will work closely with your supervisor to develop your own Masters level research project.

 Studying part-time equates to approximately 18 hours on average which includes all structured learning, personal study and assessments.